astralfrontier/peppermile.org/src/grand-adventure.md

 with her, becoming a Beastmaster.
 Later, she'll acknowledge her royal heritage to become a Princess, embrace her life in the wild and become a Ranger, or perhaps both.

+Woody is the sort of character who exemplifies what the game is good at.
+Is she secretly a Princess?
+Is she actually a Ranger?
+The answer is that she is _both_, and _more_.
+She can be whatever she wants to be.
+{.directors-cut}

 ### Sample Challenges